amanb87/flask-restplus/doc/documenting.rst

 The ``@api.response()`` decorator allows you to document the known responses and is a shortcut for ``@api.doc(responses='...')``.

-The following synatxes are equivalents:
+The following syntaxes are equivalents:

 .. code-block:: python